pippinbarr/cart263-2021/activities/slamina.md

 Because it's a little more complicated that is easy to just work out, we'll have the string reversing part provided.

+First we need to have a way to track the current guess...

 1. Declare a **variable** called `currentAnimal` and set it to an empty string.
 This is where we'll store the animal the user is guessing.

+Now we need to be able to reverse a string of text.

-2. Add the following function for reversing a string to your program:
+1. Add the following function for reversing a string to your program:

 ```javascript
 /**